elcorto/findsame/README.rst

 As other tools we use file hashes but additionally, we report duplicate directories as well, using a Merkle tree for directory hash calculation.

+To increase performance, we use parallel hash calculation and optional limits on to-be-hashed data.

 usage
 -----